 If you are shopping for seedlings at the home improvement store or the nursery, check the plant care tag.
 It will tell you a lot about the plant, and you can decide whether it will work in your garden or not.

-Somewhere on the tag you will find the information as to how high and wide the plant will grow.
+Somewhere on the tag, you will find information as to how high and wide the plant will grow.
 This is important to remember.
 Bee Balm, for instance, will grow to be three feet tall.
-Fennel however will reach six to eight feet.
+Fennel, however, will reach six to eight feet.
 That’s a little tall for even a BIG window in the house!

 Herbs are amazingly resilient, and can often continue growing even after a freeze!
 The tag will probably say something like “Hardy to 32 degrees”.
 If that’s the case, you can expect the plant to die when it freezes.
 Even perennials will die if it gets colder than that, which leads us to Zones

 The United States is, horticulturally speaking, divided into zones.
 These indicate the hardiness necessary for plants to thrive.
 There are 11 zones in the U.S., each with a difference of about 10 degrees from its neighbor.
 So, a plant that is hardy in Zone 2 up in Michigan will die a thousand deaths in Zone 7 in Texas.
 It simply can’t take the heat.

 Similarly, a plant that is hardy in Zone 7, withstanding occasional freezes below 0, won’t stand a chance in Zone 2.
 Trust the Zone.
 Feel the Zone.
 Honor the Zone, or plan for even perennial plants to die.